-- Live Mosses
+- Mosses $5.60 Sq Ft.

-;Mosses are an attractive and versatile addition to any garden.
+Mosses are an attractive and versatile addition to any garden.
 These tiny, flowerless, drought tolerant plants, also known as bryophytes, typically grow well where other plants won't and can be used in an array of landscaping projects from borders to full lawn replacement for an unexpectedly beautiful result.
 Most bryophytes range from one tenth of an inch to four inches in height, growing in dense clumps or mats.
 Though they are often thought to be found only in damp, shady corners of the forest, the thousands of species of mosses found across the world have the broadest range of light exposure among land plants.
 Bryophytes can be found thriving in the scorching desert sun or the darkest crevice in a cave.
 Areas with compacted soil, inadequate drainage or little sunlight are ideal places to introduce bryophytes to the garden landscape.
 Because it requires significantly less sun and water than grass, moss can be used to create a lovely no-mow carpet in shady spots.